Zoom Tech Interview Guide 2026: How the Platform Works for Engineering Hiring

 How the screenshot trigger pairs with a Zoom tech interview

-The screenshot trigger is the single most useful interview-assistant interaction during a Zoom tech round, because it converts the interviewer's screen-share into a structured prompt without leaving the conversation.
+The screenshot trigger is a hotkey that captures the visible region of your own monitor, reads the text on it, and turns it into an AI prompt.
+It is the single most useful interview-assistant interaction during a Zoom tech round, because it converts the interviewer's screen-share into a structured prompt without leaving the conversation.
+The capture is a local Zoom interview screenshot of your own display, so the platform receives no event when you press it.

 The flow looks like this.
 The interviewer shares their screen and puts something in front of you: a CoderPad with a coding question, a Miro board with a system-design prompt, a Google Doc with the job description bullets, a behavioral-prompt slide.
 You press Ctrl+Shift+X on Windows or Cmd+Shift+X on macOS.
 The desktop client captures the currently-visible region of your monitor, extracts the text via OCR for images and direct extraction for text surfaces, and classifies the content into a category: code snippet, JD bullet list, system-design diagram, free-form question, behavioral prompt.